Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/iceland-revised.md

 <br>

       <p>
-        From feedback, our conversation moved to fabrication.
-Given my engineering background, I was especially interested in where additive manufacturing fits into the process.
-I had seen companies, particularly in upper-limb prosthetics, incorporate 3D printing into their work.
+        Our conversation gradually moved from feedback to fabrication.
+Given my engineering background, I was especially interested in where additive manufacturing fits into the prosthetic landscape.
+I had seen several companies, particularly in upper-limb prosthetics market, incorporate 3D printing into their work.
 The engineer described its main role at Össur as making prototypes and testing fit and geometry.
 Some specialized products, such as the AeroFit Seal-In® liner, also use it in production, while established methods such as injection molding remain practical for making large quantities.
 It was a useful reminder that a manufacturing method has to make sense for the particular part and the scale at which it will be produced.
       </p>

 <figure class="itinerary-story__body-copy">